 However, those of us who have spent some time as digital nomads might have found that there are some things they may be missing from their old way of life such as stability or regularity.
 They might even find themselves craving a routine or worrying about how they’re going to educate their children when their families are constantly moving.

-Nomadic lifestyle does come with its own set of challenges (as does everything in life).
-However, there are creative ways of dealing with the hard parts of such a lifestyle – this article will teach you how you can make the most of it.
+Digital nomadic lifestyle does come with its own set of challenges (as does everything in life).
+However, there are creative ways of dealing with the hard parts of a being a digital nomad with family – this article will teach you how you can make the most of it.

 Although living as a nomad you’re already reducing your impact on the environment, there are always ways to help Mother Nature while also saving some money.
 Those include avoiding bottled water, packing light, cooking by yourself, and using local transportation.